SKIP TO PAGE CONTENT Scroll to Top

 Books in Alternative Formats

-For students with visual impairments or learning disabilities, Lee College will assist in obtaining recorded books through Recording for the Blind and Dyslexic.
+For students with visual impairments or learning disabilities, Lee College will assist in obtaining books in alternative formats.
 The following procedures should be followed to obtain this service:

-• The student requests the books on tape to the Counselor for Students with Disabilities.
+• The student requests books in alternative format through the Counselor for Students with Disabilities.
 At the time of the request, he or she should also have the list of books needed to include title, author, and edition of each book.

 The Counselor will order the textbooks through various sources.
 Alternative format texts should arrive in two to three weeks.
 For books not already formatted, the wait will be longer.